 While autumn can be one of those awkward "slow seasons" for many travel destinations, for Muskoka, it's quite the opposite.
 When the region's famous fall colors start peeking through the greenery right to their climax in mid- to late October, Muskoka's parks, trails, and scenic driving routes are full of "leafers" from far and wide, all here to view the spectacle.

-Other fun things to do during the fall season in Bracebridge include taking a hike along the nature trails around its many waterfalls, enjoying a gentle stroll through the town's leafy neighborhoods, or playing a round of golf with the trees providing a colorful backdrop.
+Other fun things to do during the fall season in Bracebridge include taking a hike along the nature trails around its many waterfalls.
+Also fun is, enjoying a gentle stroll through the town's leafy neighborhoods, or playing a round of golf with the trees providing a colorful backdrop.

 Muskoka Arts and Crafts also hold a number of smaller, but no less interesting art events throughout the year.
 One of the most popular is the Christmas Show, when up to 100 local vendors get together to display their wares.

 Address: 15 King Street, Bracebridge, Ontario

 10. Have Fun with the Family at Bracebridge Fall Fair